 I especially recommend this course if you have a self-image of being a very rational person.
-It will prove to you that you do not need to dumb yourself down in order to get huge value from meditation.

 Sam Harris is a neuroscience PhD and does not seem at all like the type who would be meditating.
 He has been called one of "The Four Horsemen of Atheism".
 He is anti-religion.

 He wants to show you the "raw data" of experience.
 He's only going to teach you to notice what it is like to be conscious.
 Eventually you will come to realize how unaware you have been.
 We mostly walk around in a trance.